 Bring 8 cups water to a boil in a large pot.
-Add rice, bay leaf, and salt to taste (I like 2 teaspoons).
+Add rice, bay leaf, oil if using, and salt to taste (I like 2 teaspoons).
 Stir and return to a boil.
 Boil uncovered for 10 to 12 minutes (for me it's always 12, but some readers have reported mushy rice after 12 minutes, so keep an eye on yours).

 Remove bay leaf.
 Using a fine mesh strainer, drain rice and rinse with hot water.
 Pour into a large bowl.

 Stir in cilantro, lime juice, and lemon juice.
 Season to taste with salt (I like an additional 1/4 teaspoon).
 Serve hot or at room temperature.

 To cook any long-grain rice on the stove top: